anna099/hegel/observing-self/4-phrenology.md

-the head'; secondly, since 'knowing and acting' (or the instructions telling the body and mind to act and to know) are driven 'through the spine', the spine cannot be seen as a stable site of spirit.[^40] The phrenologist is thus left with the skull, the *'caput mortuum'* (dead head), as her object of focus.
+the head'; secondly, since 'knowing and acting' (or the instructions telling the body and mind to act and to know) are driven 'through the spine', the spine cannot be seen as a stable site of spirit.[^40] The phrenologist is thus left with the skull, the *'caput mortuum'* (dead head), as their object of focus.

 Having arrived at the skull as the supposed location of spirit, the first task of the phrenologist is to understand the *causal relationship* between the